amirmohan/SPROUT/README.md

 # SPROUT
 SPROUT is a machine learning tool to predict the DNA repair outcome in CRISPR experiments.
 Please refer to the manuscirpt for more information.
+Thanks!